-Supplementation of protein shakes can lead to an increase in muscle protein synthesis and decrease in protein breakdown.
+Supplementing with protein shakes is a convenient way of increasing total daily protein intake.
+This can lead to an increase in muscle protein synthesis and decrease in protein breakdown.
 Because of this, a higher net protein balance is achieved, helping to promote gains in lean muscle mass, strength and recovery.

 Other Protein Benefits